microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 ### `UserProxyAgent`
 `UserProxyAgent` is an Agent class that serves as a proxy for the human user.
 Upon receiving a message, the UserProxyAgent will either solicit the human user's input or prepare an automatically generated reply.
 The chosen action depends on the settings of the `human_input_mode` and `max_consecutive_auto_reply` when the `UserProxyAgent` instance is constructed, and whether a human user input is available.

-Currently, the automatically generated reply is crafted based on automatic code execution.
+By default, the automatically generated reply is crafted based on automatic code execution.
 The `UserProxyAgent` triggers code execution automatically when it detects an executable code block in the received message and no human user input is provided.
-We plan to add more capabilities in `UserProxyAgent` beyond code execution.
 One can also easily extend it by overriding the `auto_reply` function of the `UserProxyAgent` to add or modify responses to the `AssistantAgent`'s specific type of message.
+For example, `AIUserProxyAgent` is a subclass of `UserProxyAgent` which can generate replies using an LLM when code execution is not performed. code execution can be disabled by setting `code_execution_config` to False.
 This auto-reply capability allows for more autonomous user-agent communication while retaining the possibility of human intervention.

 Example usage of the agents to solve a task with code:
 ```python